CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 ![alt text](images/MLNET-classes-dependencies-for-scoring.png "ML.NET classes dependencies for scoring code with prediction engine")

-If you register the Prediction Engine object as Singleton, you will get into trouble because it is not thread-safe.
+If you register the Prediction Engine object as Singleton or Static, you will get into trouble because it is not thread-safe.

+You could then think, okay, let's make it static but thread-safe with the [[ThreadStatic] attribute](https://docs.microsoft.com/en-us/dotnet/api/system.threadstaticattribute?view=netcore-2.2)? - Well, using the `[ThreadStatic]` attribute in ASP.NET apps is pretty dangerous.
+It might initially look that it is working, but write some async code (async/await) in your controllers and it'll probably stop working.
+Also, the mainstream approach for object's lifetime in ASP.NET Core is to use DI (Dependency Injection).
+Using static objects usage sometimes and DI other times would be very confusing, as well.

 # The solution: Use Object Pooling for PredictionEngine objects